mongodb/genny/docs/using.md

     You can then select `schedule_patch_auto_tasks` on a variant to schedule any modified or new Genny tasks created by AutoRun.
 Alternatively, you could select `schedule_variant_auto_tasks` to schedule all Genny tasks on that variant.

 For more details on workload development, please check out our general docs on [Developing and Modifying Workloads](https://github.com/10gen/performance-tooling-docs/blob/main/new_workloads.md) and on [Basic Performance Patch Testing](https://github.com/10gen/performance-tooling-docs/blob/main/patch_testing.md).

+Users who would like a second look at their workloads can ask product performance.
+Users who have questions about their Genny usage can ask TIPS (@dev-prod-tips).

 <a id="org61c719c"></a>